officinaMusci/giorgio/README.md

 Please write commit messages according to the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 To make this easier, use the [commitizen](https://commitizen-tools.github.io/commitizen/) tool, which helps you generate properly formatted commit messages.
 You can run `cz commit` instead of `git commit` to be guided through the process.

-All pull requests against `main` and any push to `main` trigger the [CI workflow](./.github/workflows/ci.yml), which runs linting, tests across Python 3.8–3.12 on Linux, macOS, and Windows, and enforces the coverage threshold.
-After a successful CI run on `main`, the [version bump workflow](./.github/workflows/bump.yml) runs to bump the version with Commitizen and update `CHANGELOG.md`, pushing the new `v*` tag.
-Pushing that tag then triggers the [release workflow](./.github/workflows/release.yml) to run final tests & coverage upload, build the distribution, and publish the package to PyPI.
+All pull requests against `main` trigger the [CI workflow](./.github/workflows/ci.yml), which runs linting, tests across Python 3.8–3.12 on Linux, macOS, and Windows, and enforces the coverage threshold.
+After a push to the `main` branch, the [version bump workflow](./.github/workflows/bump.yml) runs to bump the version with Commitizen and update `CHANGELOG.md`, pushing the new `v*` tag.
+Pushing that tag then triggers the [publish workflow](./.github/workflows/publish.yml) to run final tests & coverage upload, build the distribution, and publish the package to PyPI.

 **Please ensure that every contribution includes appropriate tests.** Adding or updating tests helps maintain code quality and reliability for all users.